Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 * Fixes running not picking up saved changes.

-* Project Manager now offers long-press options to rename projects (and soon play from the launch screen).
+* Project Manager now offers long-press options to rename projects and launch projects.

 * Fixed some ranges in the 3D toolbar light properties that were out of range and one property that could not be changed.